BudgetAirpods/InsanityRemastered/README.md

 ## Sanity Loss and Gain methods:

 ### Losing Sanity:
-   - Being alone inside the facility will cause you to lose sanity (This is how it works in the base game, however I changed the distance check for nearby players).
+   - Being alone inside the facility will cause you to lose sanity.
    - You will lose *A lot* of sanity when you are experiencing a panic attack.
    - During the Light Shutoff hallucination, you will lose a bit more sanity than normal.
    - Certain hallucinations can cause more sanity loss.
+   - (MIGHT ADD) When going deeper into the facility, you will lose more sanity.
+(The further you are from an exit, the more sanity you will lose).

 ### Gaining Sanity:
    - Flashlights will reduce the sanity drain amount when turned on, making them really useful in this mod.
    - Consuming pills will reset your insanity level entirely.
-   - Being around players will massively reduce your sanity loss when inside the facility.
+   - Being around players will allow your sanity to regen when inside the facility.
 Better buddy up!
-(This does not apply during solo play).
    - (WILL ADD SOON) Being near any light source will also reduce sanity loss.

 **There are now three levels of insanity.
 High, Medium, and Low.**